 Lisa W. Hershman is an internationally published author and recognized thought leader in business transformation.
 As Acting CEO of Scrum Alliance, Lisa serves as a global ambassador for Scrum, the fastest-growing, most popular Agile framework in the world.
 She facilitates teams within Scrum Alliance that are transforming the world of work, and is a conduit for collaboration among Scrum Alliance, its trainer and coach community, and its hundreds of thousands of members worldwide.

 Hershman is the founder of The DeNovo Group, a global consulting, training and research firm focused on leadership and innovation through process management and redesign focusing on the customer experience.
 She brings a wealth of real-world knowledge and an innovative style to her work with clients who range from household names in the Fortune 500 to the U.S. Department of Defense.

-Hershman previously served as Chief Executive Officer at Hammer and Company, a business education and research firm specializing in operations, organization, and management.
-Her practical experience, engineering background, and engaging presentation style led to her selection as the successor to Dr. Michael Hammer, the author of one of the 10 best-selling business books of all time, Reengineering the Corporation, and the founder of the field of business process reengineering.
+She is also the former CEO of Hammer and Company, where her practical experience and engaging style led to her selection as the successor to Dr. Michael Hammer, the MIT icon internationally known as a best-selling author and founder of the field of business process reengineering.